Adding a new Package as a Dependency#

 3. Push new base docker images#

-- Similar to the Hash Generation step, navigate to GiGL’s Actions tab and find the build-base-docker-images workflow.
+• Navigate to GiGL’s Actions tab and find the build-base-docker-images workflow.

-- Run the workflow with the PR# (You may need to ask a repo maintainer to do this).
-You can leave the branch name as - main.
+• Run the workflow with the PR# (You may need to ask a repo maintainer to do this).
+You can leave the branch name as main.

-- Navigate back to your PR, you should see a message from - github-actions[bot]specifying that your docker images are being built.
+• Navigate back to your PR, you should see a message from github-actions[bot] specifying that your docker images are being built.
 The bot will push a new commit to the PR once it is done.

 4. End-to-End Pipeline Test#